hmcts/sscs-docker/README.md

 In your /etc/hosts file add a value for `127.0.0.1       rse-idam-simulator`

-Ensure the service_started conditions for ccd-test-stubs-service and  are commented out and rse-idam-simulator are uncommented in `./compose/backend.yaml` (This should be set by default)
+Ensure the service_started conditions for ccd-test-stubs-service are commented out and rse-idam-simulator are uncommented in `./compose/backend.yaml` (This should be set by default)

 Uncomment the following variables in your .env file
 ```bash